Methodology for Constructing Estimates of Total Population

 BEBR uses three different data sources to estimate the number of households in Florida.
 Our primary data source is active residential electric customers.
 We collect these data from each of the state’s 54 electric utility companies.
 Households can be estimated by constructing a ratio of households to active residential electric customers using data from the most recent census year (e.g., 2010) and multiplying that ratio times the number of active residential customers in some later year (e.g., 2019).
 This procedure assumes that no changes have occurred in electric company bookkeeping practices, in the vacancy rate of active residential electric customers, or in the proportion of those customers who are permanent residents.
 Although changes do occur, they are generally fairly small.
 In some places we adjust the household/electric customer ratio to account for changes in the vacancy rate or the proportion of housing units occupied by permanent residents.

-We sometimes filter electric customer data to exclude limited use customers.
-Limited use customers are those using less than a specified amount of electricity during certain months of the year.
+We sometimes filter electric customer data to exclude minimum use customers.
+Minimum use customers are those using less than 200 kilowatt (kWh) hours per month.
 We believe these customers represent seasonal or other part-time residents or vacant units, and excluding them may give a more accurate measure of permanent residents.
+Because we estimate the change in population since the 2010 Census, excluding minimum use customers can capture changes in unit occupancy over that period.
 These data are not available for all areas of the state, but in places in which the data are available and appear to be reliable we may use them in conjunction with other data sources.